 So, your dog's eating cat poop and it's harming their health.
 Not to mention the fact that your cat's feeling a little uneasy with their unwanted visitor!
 What can there be done to stop this gross habit from happening and to keep a happy fur-mily?

+When it comes to how to keep a dog out of a litter box, we've got the solution.
 Enter Door Buddy.
 Door Buddy is a practical solution that brings pet owners, and their cats, peace of mind with a great sense of security.

 By using Door Buddy on the door leading to your cat’s litter box, your dog will no longer be able to get into the room, but your cat will still be able to access her own private area.